- Crowning Moment of Funny: Scrooge's interactions with just about anyone after Christmas, but especially Mrs Dilber.

 - Narm: Jacob Marley's haunting.
 It really can't be at all frightening with how over-the-top he is.
 He needn't have shouted so much.

-"You look as Mother must have just before she died."
+"Mama must have looked as you do just before she died."

 - Also this line when Young Ebenezer sees his sister Fan all grown up.
 The Foreshadowing is anything but subtle: